 Merlewood Bank and the Top Fields are great places to see bird’s-foot-trefoil, common knapweed, pignut and wild thyme, which flourish in the summer.

 Keeping it special

-Historically the woodland would have been coppiced on a regular basis and recently coppicing we have re-introduced coppicing to a small enclosure within the wood.
+Historically the woodland would have been coppiced on a regular basis.
+Recently, we've re-introduced coppicing to a small enclosure within the wood.
 The fence ensures that the coppice regrows, as there is a large roe deer population in the area.

 The grasslands have had no fertiliser application for many years and we graze them with both cattle and sheep to maintain the species diversity.

 The nature reserve was given to the Trust in 1977 by Miss Mary Widdup.